 Joining together for greater impact

 As a future challenge, Torras aims to make B-wom a world leader in women’s health applications and impact many more women.
 A task that this entrepreneur does not believe possible without joining up with other companies in the industry: “We believe that to impact women’s health we need to cooperate with other companies and startups that are working in different areas of women’s health, in different niches.
 Together we can achieve this.
-“You can only get there very quickly, but together we’re going to get there even further,” stresses Helena Torras.
+“Alone you can go faster, together we can go further“, stresses Helena Torras.